Jen-Ashishali/SCAMP-C6-Assessment/README.md

 - Details of Data Cleaning

 # PREPARE
-Dataset is made available by She Code Africa has been downloaded, and stored in Excel files for Analysis.
+Dataset is made available by She Code Africa and has been downloaded and stored in Excel files for Analysis.

 # PROCESS
 ## Clean the dataset